 - Whisk the maple syrup with a tablespoon of water when ready to bake and brush it all over the Challah.

 - Sprinkle on sesame seeds.

 - Slide the Challah on its baking sheet into the oven and bake for 25 to 30 minutes.
-The Challah is done when it is deeply golden brown (registers 190°F/90°C in the very middle with an instant-read thermometer).
+The Challah is done when it is a rich golden brown and registers 190°F/90°C in the very middle with an instant-read thermometer.

 - Let the Challah cool on a cooling rack.

 You said to combine the yeast and flour together.
 Did you first activate your yeast with water first.

 I tried so many time to bake challah.
 It never comes out.
 I want to be sure and do the right things.

 Hi.
 I did not activate the yeast.
 Just mixed it with the flour.

 Check that your yeast is not expired!
 I really would like to help you to bake challah!
 If you’ll send me a few pictures of the process to my mail/social media I will be able to help.

 The best bread!
 Thank you Rachel!